tiongjjyi/tp/README.md

 ![Ui](docs/images/Ui.png)

 ##  CodeSphere
-CodeSphere is a desktop contact management app,optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+CodeSphere is a desktop contact management app, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 It is an app targeted at enabling Teaching Assistants in NUS School of Computing to better manage their students.